IIT-EnergySystemModels/openSDUC/doc/rst/InputData.rst

 Load level  Duration  Duration of the load level.
 Load levels with duration 0 are ignored  h
 ==========  ========  ===================================================================  ==

-It is a simple way to use isolated snapshots or representative days or just the first three months instead of all the hours of a year to simplify the optimization problem.
+It is a simple way to use isolated snapshots, representative days, or just the first three months instead of all the hours of a year to simplify the optimization problem.

 Scenario
 --------